Introduction to the UDML

 - After Effects - video

-- Other tools that are part of CS6 Production Premium:
+- Some of the other tools that are part of Adobe CC:

 - Media Encoder